OlgaRomanova0709/Pandas/readme.md

-#  Academy of Py
+#  Goal
-I analyzed the district-wide standardized test results using student's math and reading scores, as well as various information on the schools they attend.
+Using Pandas I analyzed the district-wide standardized test results using student's math and reading scores, as well as various information on the schools they attend.
 I aggregated the data and showcased the obvious trends in school performance.
 The final report includes the following:

 # District Summary